 ochre n. an earthy pigment containing ferric oxide, varying in colour from light yellow to brown and red.
 (Concise Oxford English Dictionary).
-Ochre in its various warm tones characterized the urban landscape of Rome until a few years ago.
+Ochre in its various warm tones characterized the urban landscape of Rome until the 1990s.

 Palazzo del Quirinale, once the residence of the popes and of the kings of Italy, is today that of the President of the Republic.

 Its fašade could be regarded as a symbol of the colour of Rome.
-This color was continued until the late 1990s when the appropriateness of ochre was questioned.
+This colour was very common until the late 1990s when the appropriateness of ochre was questioned.

 At that time Rome was preparing for the 2000 Jubilee Year and the government funded a program for improving the appearance of the city and for granting tax benefits to private owners who undertook maintenance of their buildings.

 Art historians pointed out that what was regarded as the historical colour of Rome

 was the result of decisions taken in the XIXth century which were caused by two main factors:

 a) the relatively dark tones of ochre required less frequent repaints; b) Baroque buildings were regarded as frivolous and bizarre: a uniform and dark colour made their decoration less visible.